 NOT FOR HIRE – The Soldier's Story – 1959

 This 1959 to 1960 television series starred Ralph Meeker as Sgt Steve Dekker.
 Dekker is an Army investigator with the Criminal Investigations Division of the US Army.
 CID investigates serious crimes committed by or against army personnel.
 Dekker is based in Honolulu, Hawaii.
-Meeker seems to be channelling his Mike Hammer persona (Kiss me Deadly) in this series.
+Meeker seems to be channeling his Mike Hammer persona (KISS ME DEADLY) in this series.
 He plays the character as hard-nosed as they come.
-This episode is the first of the 39 episode production run.
+This episode is the first of the 39-episode production run.

 A soldier on leave is grabbed up by the local Police and tossed in the cells.
-The man, Terry Cooke, has had way too much alcohol.
-He figures he is being collared on a drunk and disorderly.
-That idea fades fast when CID man, Meeker, arrives.
-It turns out there has been a jewellery salesman robbed of $50,000 in merchandise.
-The salesman had also been killed, and the soldier Cooke's wallet found at the scene.
+The man (Terry Cooke) has had way too much alcohol.
+He figures he is being collared for drunk and disorderly.
+That idea fades fast when CID man (Meeker) arrives.
+It turns out there has been a jewelery salesman robbed of $50,000 in merchandise.
+The salesman had also been killed, and the soldier Cooke's wallet was found at the scene.

 Cooke swears he never did the deed, and that his wallet had been lifted at a club in a rather seedy part of town.
 A beautiful blonde had put the moves on him.
 She had invited him to her room for "drinks".
 Next thing Cooke knew he was being rolled by several large anti-social types.

 Meeker decides to look into the matter and hits the same club that night.
-Sure enough, a less than bashful blonde, Mari Blanchard, invites him upstairs for some clutch and grab.
-They hit the room and presto change-o the two anti-social types step out of the shadows.
-A sound beating is applied to Meeker and his wallet lifted.
-(Of course he had left his real id in the office) The somewhat battered Meeker gets on the horn and calls the MPs and the Police.
-This is done so as to establish Meeker as a real GI who had been robbed.
+Sure enough, a less than bashful blonde (Mari Blanchard) invites him upstairs for some clutch and grab.
+They hit the room and presto change-o the same two anti-social types step out of the shadows.
+A sound beating is applied to Meeker and his wallet lifted (of course, he'd left his real ID in the office).
+The somewhat battered Meeker gets on the horn and calls the MPs and the Police.
+This is done so as to establish Meeker as a real GI who'd been robbed.

 The conversation is interrupted by the arrival of thug Vivyan.
 This time Meeker is not holding back and gives the swine a proper curb stomping.
 He mops the apartment up with poor Vivyan's face.
 He collects his wallet and 80 bucks and leaves.

 Gunman Vivyan comes up now and takes careful aim.
-Just as he is about to let loose, Vivyan is tackled by Meeker.
+Just as he is about to let loose, however, he's tackled by Meeker.
 Into the water they both go.
 There is another full-fledged round of flying fists, elbows and knees to various body parts before Vivyan is finally put down for the count.